samanthaming/samanthaming.com/articles/tidbits/72-css-empty-selector.md

 - _[@link2twenty](https://dev.to/link2twenty/comment/dmoj):_ I love seeing little known features like this getting some spotlight!
 It's probably worth noting when the level 4 selectors roll out white space will be included as empty 🙂

+_[@nevkatz](https://twitter.com/nevkatz/status/1255541927979745287?s=21):_ I finally found a use for that :empty pseudoselector you introduced me to a while back — error panels!
+I like to add them to the error panel markup at the outset, but when they're empty, no need to show 'em!

 - _[@okumurakengo](https://dev.to/okumurakengo/comment/e1c3):_ also :not and :empty can be used to hide empty state 😀

 ```html